How Carlos Queiroz Landed Black Stars Job After Analysis of Otto Addo’s Team

 Inside Queiroz's bold demand, which was snubbed

-Earlier, YEN.com.gh reported that Ghana’s new coach, Carlos Queiroz, made a bold salary demand before replacing Otto Addo.
+Earlier, YEN.com.gh reported that Ghana’s new coach, Carlos Queiroz, had made a bold salary demand before replacing Otto Addo.

 Source: YEN.com.gh